beholdenspore28/lite-engine/README.md

 is the notion that anyone should be able to make a game for free with no strings attached.

+The engine is licensed under the MIT license.
+I chose the MIT license because it is extremely permissive.
+You can do pretty much whatever you want with it.
+Please read the provided copy of the MIT license carefuly.
+It is located in the LICENSE file

 # Features
 Lite engine is under development and should not be used for production projects yet.
 That being said, here is a (mostly) comprehensive list of its current features.